 A hive of young employees—all dressed very much like Nickell—hover over scores of computers on two floors.
 In the warehouse, endless rows of shelves hold stack after stack, box after box of tees.
 There are enough shirts to outfit a small army, which is pretty much what Threadless does.
 The company sells more than 120,000 T-shirts a month to cool-hunters around the globe.
 As Nickell and I race-walk past the shelves, the placards identifying each design speak some secret hipster code: “Wild Rage,” “Bird Hair Day,” “Ride or Die,” “Bang!”
 There are more than 750 designs here; how can Nickell keep them all straight?
 He gazes across the room, over the sprawling shelves.
 Then he smiles and replies, “This is what I do.”

 Threadless is a T-shirt company, sure, but it’s much more than that.
 It is one of the first companies anywhere to make crowdsourcing an essential part of its business plan.
 Just as Facebook lets users create customizable social networks to connect and collaborate with others online, Threadless gives its social network—two million people and counting—creative control over the products it sells.
-Anyone in the network can submit T-shirt designs that site members vote on, with winners printed and sold by Threadless.com (see sidebar on next page for details).
+Anyone in the network can submit T-shirt designs that site members vote on, with winners printed and sold by Threadless.com (see sidebar for details).
 Back in 2008, Inc. magazine called Threadless “the most innovative small company in America.”

 Revenues for the privately held firm have been widely estimated at $30 million last year (a figure that Nickell will neither confirm nor deny).
 But that could change dramatically if Threadless’s latest strategy—forging partnerships with huge national retailers—proves successful.